net-lisias-kspu/ContractConfigurator/2-Parameters/2-Kerbal Parameters/RecoverKerbal Parameter.md

 The RecoverKerbal parameter is met when the named Kerbal is "recovered" (ie. goes back in to the available list at the astronaut complex).
-This is from the Squad "rescue" contracts.

 <pre>
 PARAMETER